-The July 30 interim valuation report was based on, among other things, (i) the transaction terms included in the non-binding memorandum of understanding executed by Cnova and Via Varejo on May 11, 2016, (ii) Cnova's audited 2015 financial statements, (iii) Cnova's unaudited financial statements for the six months ending June 30, 2016 and (iv) the Cnova business plan (which revised the Cnova Brazil business plan prepared in February 2016 to reflect worse than anticipated financial performance for Cnova Brazil during the first six months of 2016).
+The July 30 interim valuation report was based on, among other things, (i) the transaction terms included in the non-binding memorandum of understanding executed by Cnova and Via Varejo on May 11, 2016, (ii) Cnova's audited 2015 financial statements, (iii) Cnova's unaudited financial statements for the six months ending June 30, 2016 and (iv) the Cnova business plan (as updated in July 2016).
 The July 30 interim valuation report used a valuation date of June 30, 2016 and evaluated the financial parameters of the transaction as of July 19, 2016.